grafana/metrictank/docs/installation-deb.md

 RAM, and older data is fetched from cassandra.
 This happens transparantly.
 Metrictank maintains an index of metrics metadata, for all series it sees.
 You can use an index entirely in memory, or backed by Cassandra for persistence.
-You'll typically query metrictank by querying graphite-api which uses the graphite-metrictank plugin to talk to metrictank.
-You can also query metrictank directly but this is experimental and too early for anything useful.
+You can query metrictank directly (it has fast, but limited built-in processing and will fallback to graphite when needed) or you can also just query graphite which will always use graphite's processing but use metrictank as a datastore.

 ## Get a machine with root access